boaldave/ID4WithClients/docs/index.rst

 IdentityServer4 (ID4) is an OpenID Connect and OAuth 2.0 framework for ASP.NET Core.
 - the docs are `here: <https://identityserver4.readthedocs.io/en/release/>`_

-The purpose of this site is to host 3rd Party Authentication implementations of several UI technologies (ASP.Net WebForms, Xamarin, and Angular) and is intended to help other organizations extend their knowledge of 3rd Party Authentication using ID4.
+The purpose of this site is to demonstrate how to implement both server-side and client-side ID4 Authentication, in several Client Applications, using various UI technologies.
+Hopefully this site will help other organizations extend their knowledge of Authentication using ID4.

 **PLEASE USE ANY AND ALL INFORMATION ON THIS SITE AT YOUR OWN RISK.
-NO SECURITY AUDITS HAVE BEEN PERFORMED, AND THIS DOCUMENT IS PROBABLY IN DRAFT FORM AT THIS VERY MOMENT.
+NO SECURITY AUDITS HAVE BEEN PERFORMED, AND AT THIS VERY MOMENT, THIS DOCUMENT IS PROBABLY IN DRAFT FORM.
 WE INVITE YOU TO SUGGEST CORRECTIONS AS SOON AS WE GET OUR BLOG RUNNING AGAIN AT www.codeqwik.net.**

 The applications built will include the following: